 - essential oils, such as evening primrose and tea tree

 - herbal supplements for eczema flares

 - oatmeal baths to help soothe and dry the eczema

-For flares occurring in folds or naturally more moist areas of the skin, care should be taken to keep the area dry and clean.
+- Taking care of flare-prone areas: For flares occurring in folds or naturally more moist areas of the skin, people should try to keep these areas dry and clean.

 - Treating flares accordingly: A person should follow the recommended treatment plan to help manage and reduce any flares.

 The outlook for a person with infected eczema is generally positive.
 However, people should still see a doctor immediately if they experience symptoms of infected eczema.
 The quicker a person recognizes and responds to symptoms, the better the treatment outcome.

 Doctors can often treat the causes of infected eczema with prescription medications.
 Depending on what is causing the infection, treatments may include antibiotics, antivirals, antifungal medication, anti-inflammatory creams, and steroid injections.

 Once a person remedies the underlying cause of their eczema infection, they can then take steps to prevent a reoccurrence.

 Parents or caregivers of children with eczema should monitor them and remind them not to scratch inflamed areas.
 Anyone who suspects that a child has a skin infection should seek medical advice immediately.